 Main, upper cave

 The entrance for the top cave is another 70m south and starts as a route between boulders.
 The grid reference for this entrance was altered in 2008 and is that shown in the heading.
 Just below the top of the rope climb, a hole was opened up in 2009, heading west.
 This turned out to be an alternative way down to the stream rather than any high level development.
 A sketch shows the sumps in the cave (August 2018).
 The entrance constriction was removed in August 2018, making the exit for tired divers must less wearisome.
+A further consolidation of the route occurred on Christmas Day 2018, with more gardening at the pitch head and new bolts placed to make a "comfortable" ladder pitch.

 The site is mainly swimming.
 Half way through, the water can be left and there is an inlet on the western side.
 This was pushed and resurveyed in the summer, 2009.
 Beyond the aven the inlet stream continues through an choke to two short ducks and a continuing stream passage which lowers to a flat out crawl with a slight draught.
 Before this, a climb out enters a large chamber / passage which may continue south beyond an unexplored pitch down.
 The area was reinvestigated and pushed on one trip at Easter 2010.
 "Had a good look round in the boulder choke.
 Could not find the main way on but found plenty of high level passage with deep holes in the floor.
 Possible ways on?
 About 250m unsurveyed?"
 About 150m were surveyed to 40m above the stream where the high level passage lies.
 See photos taken on this trip.